-Keep reading for a full primer on this lesser-known scuba destination, plus ZuBlu's top tips on where to dive while you're there!
+Keep reading for a full primer on this lesser-known scuba destination, including some top tips on which dive sites to explore while you're there!

 About the Azores